How Long Nexium Takes to Heal GERD, Ulcers, Gastritis, and LPR?

 The below table summarizes how long Nexium takes to heal different conditions:

-(*) References to different periods are mentioned below in this article, each under its section.
+(*) This article mentions References to different periods below, each under its section.

-Nexium (Esomeprazole) takes about 8 weeks to heal GERD-related esophagitis.
+Nexium (Esomeprazole) takes about eight weeks to heal GERD-related esophagitis.
 Studies show that up to 86% of GERD patients heal after the 8-week course of Nexium and other PPIs.

 However, Your doctor may extend the duration of Nexium for up to 6 months or more.
 The aim is to maintain the healing of erosive esophagitis and prevent its recurrence.